 Looking for the Wordle answer for Friday 23 September 2022?
 Several members of Team RPS are going to be at EGX in London today, so that'll be a lot of us completing our daily Wordle ritual on the train for a change, I imagine.
 Feel free to come and say hi if you see us; just don't shout out any spoilers for this puzzle, OK?
 We can talk about it here all we want though, so have a look below if you want a few hints to help you out with today's answer.
 Or scroll down below the video for the full answer and definition.

 Wrong day?
-Check out the Wordle answer for Wednesday 5 October instead!
+Check out the Wordle hint and answer for Saturday 1st October instead!

 Wordle September 23 hints

 Need a helping hand with the Wordle answer today?
 Here are a few hints to get you started:

 - Removing the second letter turns this formerly-pleasant word into a description of a horror sub-genre.

 It's time to reveal the answer to today's Wordle.
 The word is...

 Glory means magnificence or renown, often associated with great beauty and honour.
 It can refer to the accomplishments of an extraordinary human, but it's also frequently used in a religious context in order to praise a deity.
 If someone describes you as "glorious", they're paying you a great compliment.
 Why not begin your path to glory today with a small act of goodness: being careful not to spoil the Wordle solution for other players.
 It all adds up in the end, you know.

 Wordle is a very straightforward word guessing game.
 The aim is to guess the correct five-letter word in just six guesses.
 With each guess, the individual letters of your chosen word will highlight green if they're in the correct place, or yellow if they're in the wrong place.
 If a letter doesn't appear in the solution word at all, it'll remain unhighlighted.